Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 From an end user perspective, Set-OutlookSignatures should not have a GUI at all.
 It should run in the background or on demand, but there should be no need for any user interaction.

 ## 16.23.
 What if a user has no Outlook profile or is prohibited from starting Outlook?
-If a user has never started Outlook before or has deleted all Outlook profiles, Set-OutlookSignatures will still be useful: It will create the signature folder if it does not exist, determine the logged-on users e-mail address, create the signatures for his personal mailbox, set a default signature in Outlook Web as well as the Out of Office messages.
+If a user has never started Outlook before or has deleted all Outlook profiles, Set-OutlookSignatures will still be useful: It will create the signature folder if it does not exist, determine the logged in users e-mail address, create the signatures for his personal mailbox, set a default signature in Outlook Web as well as the Out of Office messages.

 Default signatures can not be set locally or in Outlook Web until an Outlook profile has been configured, as the corresponding settings are stored in registry paths containing random numbers, which need to be created by Outlook.
 ## 16.24.
 What if Outlook is not installed at all?
-If Outlook is not installed at all, Set-OutlookSignatures will still be useful: It determine the logged-on users e-mail address, create the signatures for his personal mailbox in a temporary location, set a default signature in Outlook Web as well as the Out of Office messages.
+If Outlook is not installed at all, Set-OutlookSignatures will still be useful: It determine the logged in users e-mail address, create the signatures for his personal mailbox in a temporary location, set a default signature in Outlook Web as well as the Out of Office messages.
 ## 16.25.
 What about the roaming signatures feature announced by Microsoft?
 Microsoft announced a future change in how and where signatures are stored.
 Basically, signatures will no longer stored in the file system, but in the mailbox itself.
 For details, please see <a href="https://support.microsoft.com/en-us/office/outlook-roaming-signatures-420c2995-1f57-4291-9004-8f6f97c54d15?ui=en-us&rs=en-us&ad=us" target="_blank">this Microsoft article</a>.